Claude Lightfoot: Legal battles

 At Lightfoot's arraignment his bail was originally set at an exorbitant $50,000.
 Standard bail for an offense like his was around $5,000.
 Eventually Judge Joseph Sam Perry lowered the number to $30,000, still an incredibly high number.
 Perry also expressed his bias against the defendant during the bail hearing.
 Incredibly, Lightfoot's wife, Geraldyne was able to come up with the money to get him out.
-Claude Lightfoot's trial began on January 11, 1955.
+Lightfoot's trial began on January 11, 1955.
 Arguments against Lightfoot posited that the purpose of the communist party is to conduct an overthrow of the United States government and that they teach that violence is the means by which this would be accomplished.
 Witnesses spoke against Lightfoot claiming that he and the communist party as a whole aimed to conduct a violent revolution against the federal government and that violent revolution was one of the main tents that Lightfoot taught at communist party training schools.
 The defense refuted these claims and argued that the goal of the Communist Party was to establish "American socialism thru gradual and peaceful processes".
 However they did admit that at some points in history such as our own civil war, the majority has been forced to resort to violent means in order to accomplish the changes that they deem necessary.
-However they maintained that this was not the preferred route for the Communist Party USA.
+However they maintained that this was not the preferred route for the Communist Party.
 On January 26, the jury found Lightfoot guilty of violating the membership clause of the Smith Act and he was sentenced to 5 years in prison and a $10,000 fine.
 Immediately after the trial his lawyers called for a new trial and if that were not granted they stated their intention to appeal the verdict.
 Because he was appealing the case Lightfoot was allowed to remain out of prison until a final verdict would be delivered.